Segnicho/Segnicho/README.md

 ## 🧐 About

-- 🏄‍ Community guy who loves being involved in communities and is Life long learner
+- 🏄‍ A guy who loves being involved in projects and is Life long learner
 - 😄 I am working on cool nextjs projects and learning advanced topics.
 - 🔭 I am competitive programmer and I am seeking an internship at big tech companies.